Cross-Validation with Antithetic Gaussian Randomization: Numerical experiments

-with $\beta = (1, -1, 1, -1)$ and $\gamma_{j} = (1/2, -1/2, 0)$ for $j=1,2$.
-The regression coefficients are estimated by fitting a logistic regression model, where we have used one-hot encoding for the categorical features.
-The goal is to estimate the prediction error, which in this case is the expectation of the negative log likelihood of the logistic regression model.

-The proposed antithetic CV approach, like thinning methods for Gaussian data, assumes knowledge of the covariance matrix of the noise.
+Our antithetic CV method assumes knowledge of the covariance matrix of the sufficient statistic or requires an estimator for this unknown matrix.
 Here, we demonstrate empirically that the proposed method continues to perform quite well even when we use a plug-in estimate for the covariance matrix.
-Specifically, we estimate the unknown covariance matrix of the sufficient statistic $H_n$ by $\hat H_n=\frac1n X\tran \hat W X$, where $\hat W$ is the diagonal matrix whose $i$-th diagonal entry is $\pi(x_i\tran \hat\theta ) (1-\pi(x_i\tran \hat\theta))$ and where $\hat\theta$ is the logistic regression solution.
+Specifically, in our experiment, we estimate the unknown covariance matrix of the sufficient statistic $H_n$ by $\hat H_n=\frac1n X\tran \hat W X$, where $\hat W$ is the diagonal matrix whose $i$-th diagonal entry is $\pi(x_i\tran \hat\theta ) (1-\pi(x_i\tran \hat\theta))$ and where $\hat\theta$ is the logistic regression solution.
 We then use the antithetic CV method introduced in Section~\ref{sec:glm} with $H_n$ replaced by $\hat H_n$.

-We also consider an alternative method that substitutes the antithetic Gaussian variables in our approach with independent Gaussian variables.
-This method mirrors the CB method in the normal means problem, and is referred to as ``independent randomization".
+As a baseline for comparison, we implement an alternative method that substitutes the antithetic Gaussian variables in our approach with independent Gaussian variables.
+This method mirrors the CB method in the normal means problem, and is referred to as ``independent randomization.''
 We set $\alpha=0.1$ for both the antithetic CV method and the method based on a Gaussian randomization scheme with independent variables.
-In addition, similar to our previous comparisons, we also apply the standard $K$-fold CV estimator in this example.
+In addition, similar to our previous comparisons, we apply the standard $K$-fold CV estimator in this example.
 We consider two commonly used values, $K=10$ and $K=20$, which are standard choices in practice.
+The simulation is repeated 10000 times.

-The MSE of all three estimators is presented in Figure~\ref{fig: logistic vary K}.
-The proposed antithetic CV method achieves a much smaller MSE compared to the standard $K$-fold CV.
-Furthermore, we observe again a clear advantage of antithetic Gaussian randomization over the independent randomization scheme.
-These results highlight the substantial improvement in the quality of prediction error estimation that can be achieved through the carefully chosen correlated randomization scheme.
+The MSE of all three estimators is presented in Figure~\ref{fig: logistic and mlp} (left panel).
+Our antithetic CV method achieves a much smaller MSE compared to the standard $K$-fold CV.
+Furthermore, we observe again a clear advantage of the proposed antithetic Gaussian randomization over an independent randomization scheme.
+Moreover, these results show that the antithetic CV method remains effective even when applied to sufficient statistics that are only asymptotically Gaussian and when the covariance matrix is unknown.